-The items listed below were drawn from the Resources for Responsible and Ethical Community Engagement developed by a working group of 10-15 Duke staff members affiliated with programs that connect students to the community.
-The working group was born out of a “Retreat for Understanding Students’ Engaged Experiences,” a now-annual grassroots effort organized by the Academic Advising Center, Duke Service-Learning, and the Duke Office of Civic Engagement and attended by 50-75 staff and faculty in dozens of offices.
+This resource document was developed by a working group of 10-15 Duke staff members affiliated with programs that connect students to the community.
+The working group was born out of a “Retreat for Understanding Students’ Engaged Experiences,” a now-annual grassroots effort organized by the Academic Advising Center, Duke Service-Learning and the Duke Office of Civic Engagement and attended by 50-75 staff and faculty in dozens of offices.

 Below are some essential Duke policies for engaging in the community.
 Remember that community partners may have their own waivers, trainings and policies by which you must abide.
 Be sure to do your research ahead of time and ask questions when in doubt.

 A national coalition of 1,000+ colleges and universities committed to the public purposes of higher education.